GIScience/GIScene.js/README.md

 	</body>
 </html>
 ```
+#New in Version 2.0.0
+upgraded to be used with Three.js r76
+added pointcloud support: new loaders, adapted Controls (Pick, Measure, Select, PanOrbitZoomCenter, Walk)

 #Acknowledgements
 GIScene has been developed by M.Auer during the research project [MayaArch3D](http://www.mayaarch3d.org).
 The [MayaArch3D-SingleObjectViewer](http://www.mayaarch3d.org/language/en/research/tools-in-development/3d-object-viewer/temple-18-2/) was developed using the GIScene.js library.
 Between 2012 and 2015 the development of GIScene.js and the MayaArch3D project has been funded by the German Ministry of Education and Research (BMBF).